tpacini/MappaServizi/README.md

 **IMPORTANT:** execute the command with superuser permissions

+`nfstream` is a Python framework that has been used to aggregate network flows, but it also provides several additional tools for network analysis.
+Additional information can be found [here](https://www.nfstream.org/)

 ## Map of the services
 The purpose of the program is to detect anomalies on the network, related to one or more devices.
 To do so, a **services' map** is used, namely a data structure that describes *which hosts communicated with other hosts and which protocols were used*, for example looking at `services_map.json`:
 - *10.42.0.130* sent only DNS requests to *10.42.0.1*,